nphan91/Spotify-Music-Analysis-Popularity-Engagement-and-Insights-Using-SQL/README.md

 # Spotify Music Analysis: Popularity Engagement and Insights Using SQL
 ![Spotify Logo](https://github.com/nphan91/Spotify-Music-Analysis-Popularity-Engagement-and-Insights-Using-SQL/blob/main/Spotify%20Logo.png)

+## Overview and Purpose
+This project focuses on conducting a comprehensive analysis of music tracks, albums, and artist performance using data-driven insights.
+By leveraging SQL queries and analytics, the project aims to uncover patterns and trends in audience engagement, track popularity, and artist productivity.
+The results will guide marketing, playlist curation, and content strategies tailored to enhance user satisfaction and maximize platform success.
 ## SQL Queries
 ## Review data in the table
 ```sql